thepiyushkumarshukla/thepiyushkumarshukla.github.io/_posts/2026-02-08-Working-Windows-11-Bypass.md

 Now just **70% of the task is almost DONE!** 😁

-## STEP :- 4 INSTALLING SOME LIBRARIES!
+## STEP :- 4 INSTALLING SOME LIBRARIES Again !

 Run this command in your Kali, in the same terminal on which you are working till now!